DamianoP/Latex-to-Audio/README.md

 ```

 ---
+##  Configuration

+You can easily change the reading speed and the MP3 bitrate by editing the following variables at the top of the latexToAudio.sh script:
+* **SPEED**: Words per minute (default: 175).
+* **BITRATE**: The bitrate for the output MP3 file (default: 256k).

 ## Future Work
 1.  **Linux Support**: Create a version of the script that works on Linux.
 This would involve replacing the macOS-specific say command with a Linux-friendly text-to-speech engine like espeak-ng or a more advanced one like Coqui TTS.